Ebora Liberalitas Julia: City walls

 The Roman walls were probably built in the late 3rd or early 4th century AD.
-In this period parts of the country were retreating to a shrinking urban area as the Empire declined.
+In this period, parts of the country were retreating to a shrinking urban area as the Empire declined.
 This is evident in the overbuilding of parts of the former Roman residential buildings by the wall in the southwest of the municipia on today's Rua de Burgos.
 Raids of Germanic tribes on Roman territory probably led to an increased need for security and the construction of defenses.

 The lower parts of the still preserved wall consist of opus quadratum, from hewn granite blocks.
 The edge length of some still recognizable, square tower foundations corresponds with 4.5 m length or ten times a Roman cubitus.
 Even parts of the granite cuboid used correspond in height to a cubitus.
 An origin in Roman times is therefore shown.
 The wall had a total length of between 1.1 and 1.2 km and covered the central part of the city hill.
 The built-up area was about 10 hectares and included important public buildings such as the Forum and the thermal baths.

 Even after the disintegration of the Roman Empire and the seizure of power in the region, first by the Visigoths and after 711 the Moors, the wall probably continued.
 In 913, the already damaged city wall was partially destroyed and rebuilt in 914 on the remaining parts.
 Later in the Middle Ages, the wall was still used as a city wall or inner walls and adapted several times and rebuilt.
-Especially good are parts of the original wall are visible in the area of today's Rua do Colégio in which the wall is adjacent to a park.
+In especially good condition are parts of the original wall visible in the area of today's Rua do Colégio in which the wall is adjacent to a park.

 Economy

 Pliny refers to Ebora Cerealis in reference to Alentejo being a region of vast open countryside with undulating plains and rich fertile soil producing wheat and other Roman staples, including wine.
 The Sao Domingos Mine produced gold and silver and copper.
-(Iberia or modern Spain and Portugal, was one of if not the richest Roman province in the case of mineral ore from around the first century BC).
+(Iberia or modern Spain and Portugal, was one of the richest Roman provinces regarding mineral ores from around the first century BC.)